-Playing with playdough is an everyday occurrence at most ECE services, but the humble pastime has hit the news this week with suggestions that playdough and other food based play ideas are culturally insensitive.
+Playing with playdough is an everyday occurrence at many ECE services, but the humble activity is subject to frequent debate with suggestions that playdough and other food based play ideas are culturally insensitive.

 The debate is not new - it is revived every few years and has been around for at least the past 30 years.